unitymakesus/foriver/wp-content/plugins/popup-maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.6.6 - 07/29/2017 =
+* Fix: Bug with closing forms using newest version of Gravity Forms.

+= v1.6.5 - 07/16/2017 =
+* Tweak: Added new popup class for theme names.
+Thanks @bluantinoo.
+* Fix: Bug in menu popups save and render functionality not working correctly.
+* Fix: Finally found issue where randomly assets tab checkboxes wouldn't uncheck & save properly.
+* Fix: Sanitized active tab key against whitelist.
+* Fix: Errors in w3c validation scans from form meta fields.
+* Fix: Settings asset label mismatch.

+= v1.6.4 - 07/07/2017 =
+* Imporvement: Reworked all form integrations to be as DRY as possible making it more reliable.
+* Tweak: Added sanity check in case previous filter mucks up the $item object variable in menu item filters causing warnings.
+* Tweak: Disabled the open count & sorting when Popup Analytics is activated.
+* Tweak: Added NF datepicker CSS fix.
+* Tweak: Added media type to head styles to force optimization plugins to keep them in order.
+* Tweak: Reverted to older method of click trigger assignment to better work with multiple popups on one trigger with conditions.
+* Fix: Bug caused by use of a function some users host blocked.
+* Fix: Bug caused by debug mode being enabled with a form success cookie.
+* Fix: Bug when Gravity Form was not in popup but triggered a thank you popup.
+* Fix: Bug with GForms closing popup after submission.
+* Fix: Bug where CF7 Forms with required fields trigger popup to close without being filled properly.

+= v1.6.3 - 05/19/2017 =
+* Fix: Removed 3rd parameter from number_format as it only accepts 1, 2 or 4 arguments, not 3 per php.net documentation.

+= v1.6.2 - 05/18/2017 =
+* Fix: Bug caused by rounding to whole numbers in opacity values.

+= v1.6.1 - 05/17/2017 =
+* Improvement: Major improvements to the Shortcode UI (builder & in editor previews).
+Now supports true live rendering of PM shortcodes.
+This will be most apparent in upcoming extension updates.
+* Fix: Forced decimal formatting in CSS output functions in case of locale changes to formatting.
+Fix thanks to @timhavinga

+= v1.6.0 - 04/26/2017 =
+* Feature: Added Gravity Forms direct integrations.
+  * Close popup with delay when Gravity Form is submitted.
+  * Trigger a thank you popup when Gravity Form is submitted.
+  * Set cookies easily when the Gravity Form is in a popup.
+* Feature: Added Contact Form 7 (CF7) direct integrations.
+  * Close popup with delay when contact form 7 is submitted.
+  * Trigger a thank you popup when contact form 7 is submitted.
+  * Set cookies easily when the CF7 form is in a popup.
+  * Forced CF7 assets to load when used in a popup on the off chance they don't automatically.
+* Tweak: Increased action priority for condition registration in case plugins register post types late, such as PODs.
+* Tweak: Moved popup theme styles to a very late position in the head to prevent them from being overwritten when minifying CSS.
+* Fix: Bug where you couldn't enter values higher than the rangeslider max.
+* Fix: JS error when creating a cookie before a trigger exists.

 = v1.5.8 - 04/04/2017 =
 * Fix: Error when extensions were active due to null values for checkboxes.